xuxiang32/xy-cli/README.md

 # Commands
 ### add | a
-This command would help you to add a new template to the `templates.json`, which will be used by `xy-cli` to generate projects.
+This command would help you to add a new template to the `templates.json`, which will be used by `xy` to generate projects.
 ```
-$ xy-cli add
+$ xy add

 ?
 Set the custom name of the template: my-first-template
 ?
 Owner/name of the template: xuxiang32/xy-cli